Barkley, Shut Up and Jam: Gaiden

 Barkley, Shut Up and Jam: Gaiden (Note: The full title for the game is Tales of Game's Studios Presents Chef Boyardee's Barkley, Shut Up and Jam: Gaiden, Chapter 1 of the Hoopz Barkley SaGa.) is a freeware role-playing video game developed by Tales of Game's Studios, jokingly presented as an official sequel to both Barkley Shut Up and Jam! and Space Jam.
 It features traditional JRPG-styled battles and dungeons.

 Gameplay

 The player controls ex-NBA player Charles Barkley and a handful of secondary characters.
 A host of ex- and current NBA players also feature as NPCs.

 The game's battle system, dubbed the "B.A.B.B.Y.
 System", is influenced by many commercial JRPGs.
 Enemies appear on the game field and may run at the player and attack if the player moves into their line of sight.
-Once a battle is initiated, each player has a number of attacks and skills they can use.
-Most attacks require multiple or timed button presses as in the Mario RPG series, and some of the attacks are accuracy-based, dealing more damage for more accurate hits.
-The characters can also be placed into healing, attack, and effect battle roles, depending on their skill set.
+Once a battle is initiated, each character has a number of attacks and skills they can use.
+Most attacks require multiple or timed button presses similar to the Mario RPG series, some attacks are accuracy-based, dealing more damage for more accurate hits.
+Characters can also be placed into healing, attack, and effect battle roles, depending on their skill set.